Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

        - **AZURE_SUBSCRIPTION_ID** - Azure subscription id to use to deploy resources. *Default*: default azure subscription.
 To see your default, run `az account list`.
        - **DEPLOYMENT_ID** - string appended to all resource names.
 This is to ensure uniqueness of azure resource names. *Default*: random five character string.
        - **AZDO_PIPELINES_BRANCH_NAME** - git branch where Azure DevOps pipelines definitions are retrieved from. *Default*: main.
-       - **AZURESQL_SERVER_PASSWORD** - Password of the SQL Server instance. *Default*: semi-random string.
+       - **SYNAPSE_SQL_PASSWORD** - Password of the Synapse SQL instance. *Default*: semi-random string.

       To further customize the solution, set parameters in `arm.parameters` files located in the `infrastructure` folder.

 2. **Deploy Azure resources**
    1. Clone locally the imported Github Repo, then `cd` into the `e2e_samples/parking_sensors` folder of the repo
-   1. Configure your default AzDo Organization and Project
+   2. Configure your default AzDo Organization and Project

       ```bash
       az devops configure --defaults organization="$AZDO_ORGANIZATION_URL" project="$AZDO_PROJECT"
       ```

-   1. Run `./deploy.sh`.
+   3. Run `./deploy.sh`.
       - This may take around **~30mins or more** to run end to end.
 So grab yourself a cup of coffee... ☕
       - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.
 See [here](#deployed-resources) for list of deployed resources.
-   1. As part of the deployment script, this updated the Azure DevOps Release Pipeline YAML definition to point to your Github repository. **Commit and push up these changes.**
+   4. As part of the deployment script, this updated the Azure DevOps Release Pipeline YAML definition to point to your Github repository. **Commit and push up these changes.**
       - This will trigger a Build and Release which will fail due to a lacking `adf_publish` branch -- this is expected.
 This branch will be created once you've setup git integration with your DEV Data Factory and publish a change.

 3. **Setup ADF git integration in DEV Data Factory**